 - Code 0 when there is a statement in the pathology report that no ulceration is present

 - Code 1 when the pathologist states that ulceration is present

 - Code 9 when

-- o No information in the medical record
+- No information in the medical record

-- o Pathology report is not available
+- Pathology report is not available

-- o Ulceration not evaluated (not assessed)
+- Ulceration not evaluated (not assessed)

 - Unknown if Ulceration evaluated (assessed)

-- Source documents pathology report, physical exam, consultant notes, other statement in medical record, CAP Protocol Melanoma of Skin - Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there was no mention of ulceration, the registrar could assume that it was negative and code appropriately.
+- Source documents pathology report, physical exam, consultant notes, other statement in medical record - For further information, refer to the Melanoma cancer protocol published by the College of American Pathologists for AJCC 8th edition - Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there was no mention of ulceration, the registrar could assume that it was negative and code appropriately.
 For the SSDI, this assumption cannot be made.
-There must be a statement that ulceration is not present to code 0.
+There must be a statement that ulceration is not present to code 0